-Other advantages of Dual Degree study include: the possibility of postponing irreversible career decisions while exploring and confirming long-term goals; the ability to complete degrees in two diverse areas under predictable conditions; gaining time for the pursuit of other academic, athletic, or extra-curricular interests; and the opportunity to use the supportive, personal environment of Drew to develop the skills and confidence for success in engineering.
+Other advantages of a combined-degree program include the possibility of postponing irreversible career decisions while exploring and confirming long-term goals; the ability to complete degrees in two diverse areas under predictable conditions; gaining time for the pursuit of other academic, athletic, or extra-curricular interests; and the opportunity to use the supportive, personal environment of Drew to develop the skills and confidence for success in engineering.

-The Drew Dual Degree Liaison Officer is Dr. Robert Murawski.
+The combined-degree liaison officer is Dr. Robert Murawski.

 Combined Degree Program Admission Requirements

-It is expected that any student intending to pursue a dual degree program will normally satisfy virtually all requirements for a Drew degree including those of a particular major while at Drew.
+It is expected that any student intending to pursue a combined-degree program will normally satisfy virtually all requirements for a Drew degree including those of a particular major while at Drew.
 Depending on the major, some unfinished course requirements at Drew may be completed at the engineering school.
 It is therefore important for any student considering such a program to begin to plan his or her curriculum carefully and early.
-Students participating in dual degree programs usually major in one of the sciences or mathematics while at Drew, although this is not a requirement for acceptance into the program.
+Students participating in combined-degree programs usually major in one of the sciences or mathematics while at Drew, although this is not a requirement for acceptance into the program.

 The agreement between Columbia University and Drew University provides for guaranteed admission to the engineering school assuming certain course and grade requirements have been met.
 In addition to other factors considered for acceptance to the program, a minimum GPA of 3.3, both overall and in science and mathematics courses, is required.
-A liaison officer at Drew is available to advise dual degree candidates and oversee completion of the required courses while at Drew.
+A liaison officer at Drew is available to advise combined-degree candidates and oversee completion of the required courses while at Drew.
 At the successful completion of three or four years at Drew, depending on the plan chosen, the liaison officer will recommend the student to the program, sign the application form certifying his or her aptitude for engineering study, and assure that the student has met or will meet the appropriate requirements for graduation from Drew.
 Two additional letters of recommendation are required from a science and mathematics instructor.